-- 1) The President is elected by the ICC World Council upon the recommendation of the Executive Board of the ICC. - 2) The ICC World Council appoints the Vice-Presidents of the Court from among the members of the Court or otherwise. - 3) Its members are appointed by the ICC World Council on the proposal of National Committees or Groups, one member for each National Committee or Group.
+- 1. The President is elected by the ICC World Council upon the recommendation of the Executive Board of ICC based on the proposal of an independent selection committee which includes highly distinguished arbitration practitioners. - 2.
+On the proposal of the President, the ICC World Council appoints the Vice-Presidents of the Court from among the members of the Court or otherwise.
+The President and the Vice-Presidents of the Court form the Bureau of the Court. - 3.
+The members of the Court are appointed by the ICC World Council on the proposal of ICC National Committees or Groups, one member for each National Committee or Group.
+On the proposal of the President, the World Council may appoint alternate members. - 4.
+On the proposal of the President, the ICC World Council may appoint members and alternate members in countries and territories: - (a) where there is no National Committee or Group; or - (b) where the National Committee or Group is suspended.

-- 4) On the proposal of the President of the Court, the World Council may appoint alternate members. - 5) The term of office of all members, including, for the purposes of this paragraph, the President and Vice-Presidents, is three years.
-If a member is no longer in a position to exercise the member's functions, a successor is appointed by the World Council for the remainder of the term.
-Upon the recommendation of the Executive Board, the duration of the term of office of any member may be extended beyond three years if the World Council so decides.
+- 5. The term of office of all members, including, for the purposes of this paragraph, the President and Vice-Presidents, is three years and may be renewed once.
+If a member is no longer in a position to exercise the member's functions, a successor is appointed by the World Council for the remainder of the term. - 6.
+No Court member shall serve for more than two full consecutive terms, unless the World Council decides otherwise upon the recommendation of the Executive Board further to the proposal of the President, in particular where a Court member is proposed for election as Vice-President.

-Article 4: Plenary Session of the Court
+Article 4: Committees